 (a) Your (or your spouse's) employer's health plan automatically becomes secondary to Medicare when you turn 65 — which may happen if the employer has fewer than 20 workers.

 (b) You are retired (and not covered by your spouse's insurance at work) even if you have retiree health benefits.

-(b) You are covered by COBRA temporary group health insurance.
+(c) You are covered by COBRA temporary group health insurance.

 In all these circumstances, the Part B penalty clock starts ticking at the beginning of the month after your IEP expires.

 o If you miss your deadline for signing up for Part B and incur a penalty, the clock will be reset as soon as you turn 65.
 You'll then be eligible for Medicare based on your age instead of disability and you will no longer have to pay the penalty.

 Note: If your state pays your Part B premiums under a Medicare Savings Program for people with limited incomes, the state will also pay any Part B penalties you've incurred.

 Patricia Barry is a senior editor for AARP Integrated Communications and author of “Medicare For Dummies” (Wiley/AARP, October 2013).

 Also of interest: How would you strengthen Medicare?